yh-luo/yuhan/content/posts/git-module-stuffs.md

 $ cd -
 # just to make sure that the local subproject is up-to-date
 $ git pull
+# commit the changes in subprojects and update the local project
+$ git add .
 $ git commit -am "Pulled down the awesome update"
 ```